Panruti S. Ramachandran: Politics

 Ramachandran was the Dravida Munnetra Kazhagam (DMK) student secretary while at Annamalai University.
 As a secretary, he organised DMK meetings at Arignar Anna would be the prime speaker.
 Anna was impressed by Ramachandran's government of Tamil Nadu he used to speak as Sampath in DMK public meetings.
 He named his son as Sampath after his pen name.

 He started his political career as a DMK member.
 He was the Minister for Transport of Tamil Nadu during 1971–77.
 He later joined Anna Dravida Munnetra Kazhagam (ADMK).
 He has won six assembly elections contesting from Panruti constituency.

 He was elected to the Tamil Nadu legislative assembly from Panruti constituency as a Dravida Munnetra Kazhagam candidate in 1967, and 1971 elections as an Anna Dravida Munnetra Kazhagam candidate in 1977, 1980, and 1984 elections and as a Pattali Makkal Katchi candidate in 1991 election.
+Karunanidhi claimed in two separate interviews, in April 2009 and in May 2012, that Ramachandran was ready for the merger of his party, AIADMK, with the DMK in September 1979, with Biju Patnaik acting as the mediator.
+However, the plan failed to materialise as Panruti S. Ramachandran, a close confidante of Ramachandran, acted as a spoiler and Ramachandran later changed his mind.

 The chairman of the Desiya Murpokku Dravida Kazhagam presidium and Deputy Leader of the Opposition in the Tamil Nadu Legislative Assembly, Ramachandran on 10 December 2013 announced retirement from active politics.
 In his letter addressed to DMDK founder-president Vijayakanth, he stated that he had taken the decision as he had been maintaining indifferent health and his doctor had advised him to take rest.
 He resigned from the DMDK and in February 2014 he joined the All India Anna Dravida Munnetra Kazhagam party.
 He blamed the abnormal distance formed between the DMDK and him.
 After that he spoke in many Constituencies for the AIADMK Victory in 16th Lok Sahba Election.
 In 2005 he received Periyar Award and in 2013, the Tamil Nadu government honoured him with Arignar Anna Award.